pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 Beyond these three values, Pulsar collects and stores nothing about who you are.
 Pulsar doesn't even store your API key.

-If you'd like to read more about how your information is used for Pulsar take a look at our [Privacy Policy]() or the [Pulsar Backend]() Documentation.
+If you want to know more about how your information is used, please read our [privacy policy]() or the [Pulsar backend]() documentation.